 |10 December 2007||Ship Collision / Allision|

 (MS Norwegian Dream) On December 10, 2007, while assisted by a tugboat in call port Montevideo (Uruguay), the NCL ship collided with a cargo barge.
-As result of the collision, 10 new cars and several containers fell off the barge into the channel.
+As a result of the collision, 10 new cars and several containers fell off the barge into the channel.
 The harbour had to be closed for over 24 hours.
-Ship's hull damages were minor (above waterline), but the liner had to remain in port to complete the repairs.
+Ship's hull damages were minor (above the waterline), but the liner had to remain in port to complete the repairs.
 No injuries were reported.

-The accident occurred during 14-day South America cruise.
-As result, the itinerary was changed.
+The accident occurred during a 14-day South America cruise.
+As a result, the itinerary was changed.
 Three of the scheduled call ports were dropped - Port Stanley (Falklands UK), Puerto Madryn (Argentina) and Ushuaia (Argentina).
 The ship continued directly to Punta Arenas (Chile).

 Shutting down the port affected the berthed here cruise ships Celebrity Infinity and CMV Marco Polo.
 As compensation, all passengers received 50% refund (of fares paid) plus US$150 pp (US$300 per cabin) in onboard credit.
-Onboard Next Cruise booking passengers received 15% discount (based on fares paid for the current cruise).
+Onboard Next Cruise booking passengers received a 15% discount (based on fares paid for the current cruise).

 |May 2007||Cruise Illness / Norovirus Outbreaks|

 (MS Norwegian Dream) On May 30, 2007, Hong Kong China's health authorities reported that a Norovirus outbreak (gastrointestinal illness) infected 88 passengers (out of 639, or 13,8%) and 4 crew (out of 465, or 0,9%).
 All sick suffered from Norovirus symptoms (predominantly vomiting and diarrhoea).